draessld/validation-pkg/docs/config_guide.md

 1. `ref_genome_filename` and `mod_genome_filename` must exist.
 2. `reads` must be non-empty.
 3. All paths must exist or be accessible (but it will be checked).
-4. File extensions determine format.
+4. File extensions determine format and coding type